redwoodjs/redwood/packages/api-server/README.md

     - apiRootPath (default '/')

 ### `rw-server web`
-Not optimized for production use.
+Not optimized for production use at scale (see comments above for `rw-server`).
 Recommended to use CDN or Nginx as performant alternatives.
 - Runs web on redwood.toml web.port (default 8910)
 - GraphQL endpoint is set to redwood.toml web.apiUrl/graphql
 - Command Options: